wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-o365-certs.md

 ### Manually update Office 365 federation trust properties, follow these steps.

-1. Open the Microsoft Azure Active Directory Module for Windows PowerShell.
+1. Open the Windows Azure Active Directory Module for Windows PowerShell.
 2. Run $cred=Get-Credential.
 When this cmdlet prompts you for credentials, type your cloud service administrator account credentials.
 3. Run Connect-MsolService –Credential $cred.
 This cmdlet connects you to the cloud service.
 Creating a context that connects you to the cloud service is required before running any of the additional cmdlets installed by the tool.
 4. If you are running these commands on a computer that is not the AD FS primary federation server, run Set-MSOLAdfscontext -Computer <AD FS primary server>, where <AD FS primary server> is the internal FQDN name of the primary AD FS server.
 This cmdlet creates a context that connects you to AD FS.